Information on this page:

 To reduce the risk to our fire fighters, there will be zero tolerance for those not following the rules.

-Consumer fireworks are allowed on Victoria Day and Canada Day without a permit - permits are required on all other dates.
-Please see the Middlesex Centre Fireworks Bylaw and the Consumer Fireworks Flowchart for further information and safety tips..
+Consumer fireworks are allowed on Victoria Day, Canada Day and New Year's Eve without a permit - permits are required on all other dates.
+Please see the Middlesex Centre Fireworks Bylaw and the Consumer Fireworks Flowchart for further information and safety tips.

 We appreciate your co-operation.

 - Parks, Playgrounds & Sports Fields

 Please see our Reopening Middlesex Centre page for updates on specific amenities.